-HASTAC was begun in 2002 by Cathy N. Davidson, then Vice Provost for Interdisciplinary Studies at Duke University and David Theo Goldberg, Director of the University of California Humanities Research Institute (UCHRI).
-After a meeting where numerous educators were expressing anxiety about the diminished role of humanistic learning in the Information Age, Davidson and Goldberg wrote an influential essay, "A Manifesto for the Humanities in a Technological Age," that argued that today's new, global forms of communication and online learning are so complex and potentially so revolutionary that they demand a new alliance of humanists, artists, social scientists, natural scientists, and engineers, working collaboratively.
-The changes in our Information Age require us to think and act collectively to envision new ways of learning that can serve the goals of a global society
+HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory, called "haystack") was co-founded in 2002 by Cathy N. Davidson, then Vice Provost for Interdisciplinary Studies at Duke University and David Theo Goldberg, Director of the University of California Humanities Research Institute (UCHRI).
+After a 2002 meeting where numerous educators expressed anxiety about the diminished role of humanistic learning in the Information Age, Cathy N. Davidson and David Theo Goldberg wrote an influential essay, "A Manifesto for the Humanities in a Technological Age," that argued that today's new, global forms of communication and online learning are so complex that they demand a new alliance of humanists, artists, social scientists, natural scientists, and engineers, working collaboratively to think and make creatively and critically, including about equity, access, privacy, security, and other social dimensions of technology and learning.

 DAVID THEO GOLDBERG, Ph.D., is the Director of the University of California Humanities Research Institute, the University of California system-wide research facility for the human sciences and theoretical research in the arts.
 He also holds faculty appointments as Professor of Comparative Literature and Criminology, Law and Society at UC Irvine, and is a Fellow of the UCI Critical Theory Institute.

 In addition to many other books and projects, together Davidson and Goldberg published The Future of Thinking: Learning Institutions in a Digital Age (MIT Press, 2009), based in part on their work as HASTAC's cofounders.